Hello Little Girl: Personnel

-Versions by the Fourmost and Gerry & the Pacemakers
+Versions by the Fourmost, Gerry and the Pacemakers, and Sheila

 On 3 July 1963, with the Beatles in the studio, the English Merseybeat band the Fourmost recorded "Hello Little Girl" at EMI Studios.
 The song was released as their debut single.

-On 17 July 1963, Gerry & The Pacemakers recorded a version of the song, but the version by the Fourmost was selected for the issue.
+On 17 July 1963, Gerry and the Pacemakers recorded a version of the song, but the version by the Fourmost was selected for the issue.
 The Fourmost's release reached number 9 in the United Kingdom.
 Everett describes both performances as "straight" with "square syncopation, in strictly even eights as opposed to John's much freer style, in the music-hall tradition and lacking all soul."

-The recording by Gerry & The Pacemakers was not released until the 1991 compilation, The Best of Gerry & the Pacemakers.
+The recording by Gerry and the Pacemakers was not released until the 1991 compilation, The Best of Gerry & the Pacemakers.
 The Fourmost's version of this song is also on 1979 The Songs Lennon and McCartney Gave Away compilation album.

+In early 1964, local pop star Sheila - later internationally famous as Sheila B. Devotion - released a French-language version "Hello Petite Fille" on her fifth maxi-single for Philips (cat.no.
+434849).
+The song became the lead track for media play and the record eventually sold over 150,000 copies, reaching number 4 in the French charts and number 19 in Belgium.
+Her May 1964 TV performance of the track on the programme Jeunesse Oblige was the first time this piece of Lennon & McCartney music had been broadcast on francophone television.